MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/survey.rst

 Sub-elements
 """"""""""""

-The :literal:`survey` command takes sub-elements into account, mainly for compatibility with the :literal:`track` command.
+The :literal:`survey` command takes sub-elements into account, mainly for compatibility with the :var:`track` command.
 In this case, the slicing specification is taken between sub-elements, e.g. 3 slices with 2 sub-elements gives a final count of 9 slices.
 It is possible to adjust the number of slices between sub-elements with the third form of slicing specifier, i.e. by using a callable where the length weight argument is between the current (or the end of the element) and the last sub-elements (or the start of the element).

 Examples
 --------